No, Soul Midwives give non-medical support, working alongside and in co-operation with the existing medical teams.

 We have twenty or so qualified male Soul Midwives and we’d welcome more.
 They are a great comfort, bringing calm and dignity to all who work with them.

-To start training you need to either complete a distance Intro course, attend a Live Intro (Zoom) training or attended a TLC Day).
+To start training you need to attend a Live Intro (Zoom) training or attended a TLC Day).
 This is the essential groundwork.

 Many people come along to the Live Introductory Days (Zoom) to ask questions and to learn some simple but useful skills for supporting loved ones.